It’s officially Black History Month, and today we share with you some ways to introduce Black History Month to kids.

-As an African-American mother, it is my job to educate my children.
-February, however, is the perfect time to talk to kids about the contributions of African-American historical figures and culture to our society.
+As an African American mother, it is my job to educate my children.
+February, however, is the perfect time to talk to kids about the contributions of African American historical figures and culture to our society.
 It’s also a great time to look back at lessons learned and all of the struggles that have been overcome.
 While it seems like there are racially charged issues in the news every day, it’s important to teach children how far we’ve come and to inspire them to continue striving for positive change.
 But where do you start with really young kids?
 How do you get the ball rolling?
-Here are 6 ways to introduce Black History Month to kids.
+Here are six ways to introduce Black History Month to kids.

-3. Read together.
-While you may not be able to get into the heavy topics with very young children, it’s important to start introducing them to black history, culture and civil rights as early as possible.
-Start with Coming On Home Soon or How Many Stars in the Sky? for Kindergarteners.
+While you may not be able to get into the heavy topics with very young children, it’s important to start introducing them to black history, culture, and civil rights as early as possible.
+Start with Coming On Home Soon or How Many Stars in the Sky? for kindergarteners.
 Henry’s Freedom Box and Two Friends begin to tackle more complex subjects.

-6. Bake cookies.
 In Africa, sesame seeds are believed to bring good luck.
 Why not whip up a batch of sesame seed cookies together?
-For some sesame seed inspirations, you can check out Pinterest.
+For some sesame seed inspiration, you can check out Pinterest.
 There are a plethora of sesame seed recipes just waiting for you to explore.
 Not only will your kids have a tasty treat, but they’ll relate it to Black History Month and the beliefs of African culture.

 Black History Month is an opportunity to raise our children with awareness, understanding, respect, and love for other cultures and backgrounds.
 By introducing them to moments in African American history, we can help shape their future and give them a powerful sense of pride.
 We owe it to our kids to pass on this knowledge as part of their life experience so that everyone can be proud of all the progress made in society despite the many obstacles faced by African Americans throughout history.
 Let’s use this special month to teach tolerance and acceptance for our beautiful differences!